Perspective • ~15 mins read • January 6, 2026

 Many AI failures are misdiagnosed as model failures when they are actually communication failures.
 Work happens through partial information, informal language, interruptions, ambiguity and social cues.
 Systems that demand perfect prompts or structured inputs place the burden on users and break down under real conditions.

-Well-designed agentic systems treat communication as a first-class design layer rather than an afterthought.
+Well-designed agentic systems treat communication as a first-class design layer.
 They tolerate incomplete thought, ask clarifying questions only when necessary, adapt tone and pacing to the user, reduce cognitive load rather than adding to it, and preserve momentum across interactions.
-This design attention is not cosmetic—it determines whether intelligence enters the workflow or remains outside it.
+This is not cosmetic and determines whether intelligence enters the workflow or remains outside it.

 The Nervous System Metaphor

 The metaphor of a nervous system is employed deliberately throughout this framework because it captures essential properties of well-designed organisational intelligence.
-A biological nervous system senses conditions continuously, integrates signals from multiple sources, triggers action or escalation as appropriate, retains memory through experience, and improves reflexes over time.
-An organisational nervous system operates analogously: signals from databases, humans, sensors and external systems are integrated; agentic components act within defined roles; humans remain accountable but less overloaded; and decisions leave traces that improve future performance.
+A biological nervous system continuously senses conditions, integrates signals from multiple sources, triggers actions or escalations as appropriate, retains memory through experience, and improves reflexes over time.
+An organisational nervous system operates analogously.
+Signals from databases, humans, sensors and external systems are integrated.
+Agentic components act within defined roles.
+Humans remain accountable but less overloaded.
+Decisions leave traces that improve future performance.

 Consider how this plays out across different operational contexts.
-A reef restoration programme deploys underwater drones that capture thousands of images, and specialised computer vision models identify biological markers within those images—coral coverage, species diversity, structural complexity.
-The programme's value, however, depends on what happens after detection: aggregating findings into meaningful metrics, comparing pre- and post-intervention states across multiple sites and time periods, and translating results into ESG reports that satisfy funders and regulators with specific format and disclosure requirements.
-Without an orchestration layer, researchers spend disproportionate time on data wrangling and report compilation—the same scientists who should be interpreting ecological patterns instead spend hours formatting tables and cross-referencing datasets.
-With an agentic layer that respects scientific models while handling downstream synthesis, those same researchers can focus on ecological interpretation and strategic decision-making.
+A reef restoration programme deploys underwater drones that capture thousands of images.
+Specialised computer vision models identify biological markers within those images: coral coverage, species diversity, and structural complexity.
+The programme's value, however, depends on what happens after detection.
+Aggregating findings into meaningful metrics.
+Comparing pre- and post-intervention states across multiple sites and time periods.
+Translating results into ESG reports that satisfy funders and regulators with a specific format and disclosure requirements.
+Without an orchestration layer, researchers spend disproportionate time on data wrangling and report compilation.
+The same scientists who should be interpreting ecological patterns instead spend hours formatting tables and cross-referencing datasets.
+With an agentic layer that respects scientific models while handling downstream synthesis, those researchers can focus on ecological interpretation and strategic decision-making.
 The system ingests detection outputs, structures them against established ESG frameworks, generates narrative summaries grounded in the underlying data, and produces reports aligned to specific stakeholder requirements.
 The nervous system routes information to where it creates value.

 A nervous system reallocates judgment.
 The next question is how to design the human-AI division of labour so accountability stays human while throughput increases.